talon-one/talon_one.rb/docs/ManagementApi.md

 Request a password reset

-Send an email with a password recovery link to the email address of an existing account.  **Note:** The password recovery link expires 30 minutes after this endpoint is triggered.
+Send an email with a password recovery link to the email address of an existing account.  > [!note] The password recovery link expires 30 minutes after this endpoint is triggered.

 ### Example